kfidak13/kfidak13.github.io/Journal3.md

 This upgrade transformed the scanner from a single-sweep system into a grid-based scanning platform, capable of collecting multiple scan lines across different positions.

+On day 7, we had a major issue.
+Our Arduino had stopped working, but we couldn't figure out what it was.
+We spent 20-30 minutes disassembling our Arduino, checking each part to find functionality.
+In the end we found out that we were given a faulty batch of drivers, so we had to replace them with new ones.

 # Coordinating X and Y Motion

 With two motors, the scanning process followed a structured pattern: